Three Women (1924 film): Box office

 According to Warner Bros. records the film earned $344,000 domestically and $94,000 foreign making it the studio's most popular film of 1924–25.

 Preservation status

-Prints of Three Women are in the collections of the George Eastman House and Filmmuseum München.
+Prints of Three Women are in the collections of the George Eastman Museum and Filmmuseum München.
 It was transferred onto 16mm film by Associated Artists Productions in the 1950s and shown on television.
 A restored version running approximately 70 minutes, with a new orchestral score by Andrew Earle Simpson, has aired on Turner Classic Movies and was released on Blu-ray Disc in 2022 by Kino Lorber.